 Business credit is very misunderstood by a lot of small business owners.
 In addition to your personal credit, your business has a credit history too.
 The business credit bureaus consider things like how your business makes lease payments, pays for supplies, or makes payments on other business debt.
 Far too many business owners don’t understand their business credit profile and how important it is to build a strong business credit history.

 Start with becoming familiar with your profile and then look for ways to build your business credit.
-Payment terms from suppliers and business credit cards are both good ways to build your credit strength.
+Payment terms from suppliers or services (also called business tradelines) and business credit cards are both good ways to build your credit strength.
+Nav Prime gives you up to two actively reporting business tradelines sent to all major business credit bureaus.

 Your time in business matters because lenders are looking for a track record that indicates your business will meet its financial obligations.
 That being said, not all lenders require the same thing.